 Scheduled live, interactive online sessions led by an experienced practitioner.
 Flexible facilitator-supported, participant-led sessions, involving deep exploration of the subject content.

-Develop your subject knowledge and teaching approaches to help children:
+• Develop subject knowledge and teaching approaches to support effective learning in computing

 • Understand the basis on how computer systems and networks work